CelcomDigi

-CelcomDigi Berhad, doing business as CelcomDigi, stylized as celcomdigi, registration number 199701009694 (425190-X), is a communications conglomerate and mobile service provider in Malaysia.
-Its largest shareholders are Axiata and Norwegian-based Telenor, who hold equal ownership in CelcomDigi at 33.1% each.
+CelcomDigi Berhad (stylized all-lowercase as celcomdıgı) is a communications conglomerate and mobile service provider in Malaysia.
+Its largest shareholders are Axiata and Telenor, who hold equal ownership in CelcomDigi at 33.1% each.
 CelcomDigi is the largest wireless carrier in Malaysia, with 20.3 million subscribers at the end of Q4 2022.

 CelcomDigi is listed on the Bursa Malaysia under the Infrastructure category act via the stock ticker symbol "CDB".

-History
+Background

-On 21 June 2021, Axiata and Telenor agreed to a potential merger of Celcom and DiGi to create a stronger telco in Malaysia, coming after advanced discussions that took place two months earlier.
+On 21 June 2021, Axiata and Telenor agreed to a potential merger of Celcom and Digi to create a stronger telco in Malaysia, coming after advanced discussions that took place two months earlier.

-The deal was approved by both Celcom and DiGi shareholders on 18 November 2022.
+The deal was approved by both Celcom and Digi shareholders on 18 November 2022.
 The merged company is named CelcomDigi.
 At completion, Axiata and Telenor would hold equal ownership of 33.1% each in the newly merged company.
 The merger was completed on 30 November 2022 and the company began its operation the next day.
-DiGi.Com Berhad was later renamed to CelcomDigi Berhad on 27 February 2023.
+Digi.Com Berhad was later renamed to CelcomDigi Berhad on 27 February 2023.